PhoenixTales/wiki.gothicarchive.org/characters.md

 - `muscular giant`
 - `Where I come from, opponents are invited for a feast before they are killed…`

+## Greg
+- `Old Camp Mercenary_ removed in late alpha
+- `During the day I'm the boss of the south gate!`

 ## Grimface
 - _Old Camp Mercenary_ removed in late alpha
 - `Oh man, that Quicktongue is a crazy weirdo!
 Trying to steal our workhorses!
 Tststs!
 I'll give you some good advice.
 Stay away from his cult.
 I heard the gurus are gradually burning your mind out of your skull.
 It won't be long before Quicktongue wakes up with a knife in his back.
 (Harharhar!!!)`
 - `PLAYER: Hey, what's your job?
 GRIMFACE: I ensure that weirdos don't ask stupid questions around here.
 BUZZ OFF!!!!`

+## Grunt
+- _Old Camp Mercenary_ removed in late alpha
+- `Ahhh, come over here and see if I can use some of your stuff!`

 ## Grub
 - enslaved orc shaman at _Royal Ore Mine_